QBDI/QBDI/docs/source/get_started-c.rst

 Allocate a virtual stack
 ------------------------

-The virtual machine will not run on the same stack as QBDI.
-It will need a separate stack to run.
+The virtual machine does not work with the regular stack that your process uses -- instead, QBDI needs its own stack.
-We can allocate and initialize a virtual stack with :cpp:func:`qbdi_allocateVirtualStack`.
-This function will allocate an aligned memory space, set the stack pointer register to the last aligned address of the allocated memory and return the top address of the allocated memory.
+Therefore, we have to ask for a virtual stack using :cpp:func:`qbdi_allocateVirtualStack`.
+This function is responsible for allocating an aligned memory space, set the stack pointer register accordingly and return the top address of this brand-new memory region.

 .. code:: c